orakist/docker-handy-scripts/README.md

 and the target volume.
 It will copy the volume data from the source to the target by using the alpine image.

-By using the following command
+By using the following command;

 <code>docker-volume-coloner.ps1 sqlserver-data sqlserver-data-backup</code>

 You can copy all data that is contained in the named volume sqlserver-data to the sqlserver-data-backup.
-To do this job this script;
+To do this job, the script;

 - Checks existance of source and target volume
 - Creates target volume